JohanVeldhuis/copilotlabnl/_posts/2024-07-07-excel-handelingen-automatiseren copy.markdown

 De prompt die we hiervoor kunnen gebruiken ziet er als volgt uit

-`Hel me adding automating to this sheet which allows me to press a button to refresh the data.
+`Help me adding automating to this sheet which allows me to press a button to refresh the data.
 The automation should prompt the user for confirmation before updating the report.`

 Wil je liever eerst zien hoe het werkt voordat je het zelf gaat uitproberen kijk dan eens naar onderstaande video